More Grip, Longer Wheelies? Float Life Performance Tires on the Antic (Install + First Ride)

 A Dragy test is included.

-With the new hub installed, it feels like more torque off the line, but the top-speed result was about 31 mph.
-For comparison, the stock setup hit 37 mph.
+With the new hub installed, he calls out that it feels like more torque off the line, but the top-speed result he shares is about 31 mph.
+He compares that to 37 mph on the stock setup.

-What’s refreshing here is the honesty: I don’t mind the speed loss, and riding past 30 mph on this can feel sketchy—and it would likely crush battery anyway.
+What’s refreshing here is the honesty: he doesn’t mind the speed loss, and he says riding past 30 mph on this can feel sketchy—and it would likely crush battery anyway.

 PSI is the secret sauce

-I ride around 16–18 PSI as a lighter rider (I’m about 140 lbs).
-If you’re heavier, you’ll likely want more pressure.
+He rides around 16–18 PSI as a lighter rider (he mentions being about 140 lbs).
+If you’re heavier, he suggests you’ll likely want more pressure.

-I’ve also seen comments from the Onewheel community about similar tire setups feeling “too nimble” or “squirrely” at higher PSI—so if you try this and it feels twitchy, pressure is probably the first knob to turn.
+He also mentions comments from the Onewheel community about similar tire setups feeling “too nimble” or “squirrely” at higher PSI—so if you try this and it feels twitchy, pressure is probably the first knob to turn.

 What We Like